vishalps2606/vishalps2606/README.md

 ## Here are my some info about present and near future-

-- 🔭 I’m currently working on a project as a frontend developer using Angular.
+- 🔭 I’m currently working on my personal portfolio(you'll get the deployed link soon).
-- 🌱 I’m currently learning Web designing.
+- 🌱 I’m currently learning AI, LLM.
-- 👯 I’m looking to collaborate on Full-stack Web Projects(containing Database, analytics, FrontEnd, Backend etc.).
+- 👯 I’m looking to collaborate on Full-stack Web Projects(containing Database, FrontEnd, Backend etc.).
-- 🤔 I’m looking for help with Web3 and Blockchain.
+- 🤔 I’m looking for help with understanding vectors.
-- 💬 Ask me about Core Java, SQL and front-end technologies.
+- 💬 Ask me about Core Java, Spring boot, Databases(MySQL, PostGres, Mongo) and front-end(Angular, NextJs & React).
 - 😄 Pronouns: He/ Him
 - ⚡ Hobbies: Playing Chess(not a grandmaster) and exploring the UNEXPLORED.